Is Your Wild Swimming Spot Clean Enough?

 How to ensure your chosen spot is safe for a dip

 Wild swimming has been associated with an array of wellbeing benefits, from reduced stress to better sleep and improved cardiovascular health.
-And with an endless string of beautiful rivers and lakes dotted around the country – including 27 newly designated sites – the UK has plenty of opportunities for swimming in the open air.
+And with an endless string of beautiful rivers and lakes dotted around the country – including 13 new protected spots – the UK has plenty of opportunities for swimming in the open air.
+However, the ever-popular pastime is not without risk.
+There are often unpredictable waters, strong currents and uneven banks to navigate – but one of the most timely issues swimmers face is poor water quality.

 How To Check Water Quality When Wild Swimming

 For rivers in particular, you can use this interactive map from The Rivers Trust, which highlights where sewage discharges have occurred.
 It advises: ‘avoid entering the water immediately downstream of these charges and avoid the storm overflows, especially after it has been raining.’
+Another useful resource is the Safer Seas & Rivers Service app, created by charity Surfers Against Sewage, which logs water quality in real time.

 This may sound obvious, but it’s also worth using your own judgement.
 On The Outdoor Swimming Society’s website, it says: ‘If it looks unappealing (scummy or cloudy), or it smells wrong, then your instinct to stay out is a good one.’
 It also advises swimmers to look out for blue green algae, which can cause skin rashes and allergic reactions.